Coding-Josphat/Coding-Josphat/README.md

 ### Hi there 👋
-## I'm Josphat, An Aerospace Student
+### I'm Josphat, An Aerospace Student
-## With interest in the Latest in Tech
+#### With interest in Data Science, Machine Learning and Aerospace technologies
 <!--
 **Coding-Josphat/Coding-Josphat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.